DerekSelander/dsdump/docs/index.md

 ## Objective-C
 ---

 Objective-C still plays quite a relevant role——even in Swift.
-A pure Swift class (i.e. `class ASwiftClass {}`) will inherit from an Objective-C class called **SwiftClass** on all Apple platforms.
-I'd expect this to change in the future, but not for at least a couple years.
+A pure Swift class (i.e. `class ASwiftClass {}`) will inherit from an Objective-C class called **SwiftClass** on all Apple platforms (you'll verify this is the case in a second).

 In addition, Swift methods *can* be stripped out of the symbol table, but Objective-C methods can still be resolved via other methods (as you'll see shortly).
 If a Swift class overrides an Objective-C method (i.e. `viewDidLoad`), there'll be a compiler generated Objective-C bridging method (called a [thunk](https://en.wikipedia.org/wiki/Thunk)) which retains and rearranges assembly registers to the Swift calling convention.
 The thunk method is visible on the Objective-C side, while the actual Swift method can be stripped out.
 You'll see at the end of this writeup that you can infer the stripped Swift method by using this knowledge and the Swift reflection type knowledge introduced later.